martin059/virtualization-level-2-vagrant-setup/README.md

 **Note:** In its current state, the `Ansible` playbook doesn't have the necessary commands to automatically provision a Desktop Environment(DE).
 Any applications that have their own Graphical User Interface (GUI), such as `Visual Studio Code` for example, can be accessed thanks to the `X11 Forwarding` functionality that is provisioned automatically the first time the VM is launched.
 For more details, read the [Ansible playbook](#ansible-playbook) section.

-Finally, once the VM does not need to be used further, or the user wants to "shut it down", they can do the following:
+Finally, once the VM is no longer needed, or the user wants to "shut it down", they can do the following:

 - Manage the VM through `VirtualBox`'s GUI as any other common VM.
 - Use the command `vagrant halt` to shut it down (use `vagrant halt -f` to force it).